hazelcast/hazelcast-reference-manual/src/FastAggregations.md

 - the `combine()` method combines the results from all the accumulations.
 - the `aggregate()` method calculates the final result.

-### In-built Aggregations
+### Built-In Aggregations

-The `com.hazelcast.aggregation.Aggregators` class provides a wide variety of in-built Aggregators.
+The `com.hazelcast.aggregation.Aggregators` class provides a wide variety of built-in Aggregators.
 The full list is presented below:

 - count